Keir Hardie: Early life

-James Keir Hardie was born on 15 August 1856 in a two-roomed cottage on the western edge of Newhouse, Lanarkshire near Holytown, a small town close to Motherwell in Scotland.
+James Keir Hardie was born on 15 August 1856 in a two-roomed cottage on the western edge of Newhouse, Lanarkshire near Holytown, a small town between Airdrie and Motherwell in Scotland.
 His mother, Mary Keir, was a domestic servant and his stepfather, David Hardie, was a ship's carpenter.
 Hardie had little or no contact with his biological father, a miner from Lanarkshire named William Aitken.
 The growing family soon moved to the shipbuilding burgh of Govan near Glasgow (which wasn't incorporated into the city until 1912), where they made a life in a very difficult financial situation, with his stepfather attempting to maintain continuous employment in the shipyards rather than practising his trade at sea – never an easy proposition given the boom-and-bust cycle of the industry.

 Hardie's first job, when aged seven, was as a message boy for the Anchor Line Steamship Company.
 Formal schooling henceforth became impossible, but his parents spent evenings teaching him to read and write, skills which proved essential for future self-education.
 A series of low-paying entry-level jobs followed for the boy, including work as an apprentice in a brass-fitting shop, work for a lithographer, employment in the shipyards heating rivets, and time spent as a message boy for a baker for which he earned four shillings and sixpence a week.

-A great lockout of the Clydeside shipworkers took place in which the unionised workers were sent home for a period of six months.
+A great lockout of the Clydeside shipworkers took place in which the unionised workers were sent home for six months.
 With their main source of income terminated, the family was forced to sell all their possessions to pay for food, with Hardie's meagre earnings the only remaining source of income for the household.
-One sibling took ill and died in the miserable conditions which followed, while the pregnancy of his mother limited her own ability to work.
+One sibling took ill and died in the miserable conditions which followed, while the pregnancy of his mother limited her ability to work.
 Making matters worse, young James lost his job for turning up late on two occasions.
 In desperation, his stepfather returned to work at sea, while his mother moved from Glasgow to Newarthill, where his maternal grandmother still lived.